netdata/netdata/ml/README.md

 As of [`v1.32.0`](https://github.com/netdata/netdata/releases/tag/v1.32.0), Netdata comes with some ML powered [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) capabilities built into it and available to use out of the box, with minimal configuration required.

 🚧 **Note**: This functionality is still under active development and considered experimental.
 Changes might cause the feature to break.
 We dogfood it internally and among early adopters within the Netdata community to build the feature.
-If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.
+If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud, comment on the [beta launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717) in the Netdata community, or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.

 Once ML is enabled, Netdata will begin training a model for each dimension.
 By default this model is a [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) model trained on the most recent 4 hours of data.
 Rather than just using the most recent value of each raw metric, the model works on a preprocessed ["feature vector"](#feature-vector) of recent smoothed and differenced values.
 This should enable the model to detect a wider range of potentially anomalous patterns in recent observations as opposed to just point anomalies like big spikes or drops. ([This infographic](https://user-images.githubusercontent.com/2178292/144414415-275a3477-5b47-43d6-8959-509eb48ebb20.png) shows some different types of anomalies.)